-- A. The intersection of more than two roads at one point shall be avoided. - B. Roads shall be laid out to intersect as nearly as possible at right angles.
-No road shall intersect any other road at less than a 75-degree angle. - C. Two roads meeting a third road from opposite sides shall meet at the same point or their centerlines should be offset by a minimum of 200 feet. - D. Intersection design shall conform to the specifications provided in Table B-1 of Appendix B of these regulations. - E. Intersection design must provide acceptable visibility for traffic safety as dictated by the designed operating speeds on the individual roadways. - F. Hilltop intersections are prohibited, except where no alternatives exist.
-Intersections on arterial and collector roads within 200 feet of a hilltop are prohibited. - G. Approaches to intersecting roads must not exceed a maximum landing of three percent.
+- (i) The intersection of more than two roads at one point shall be avoided. - (ii) Roads shall be laid out to intersect as nearly as possible at right angles.
+No road shall intersect any other road at less than a 75-degree angle. - (iii)Two roads meeting a third road from opposite sides shall meet at the same point or their centerlines should be offset by a minimum of 200 feet. - (iv)Intersection design shall conform to the specifications provided in Table B-1 of Appendix B of these regulations. - (v) Intersection design must provide acceptable visibility for traffic safety as dictated by the designed operating speeds on the individual roadways. - (vi)Hilltop intersections are prohibited, except where no alternatives exist.
+Intersections on arterial and collector roads within 200 feet of a hilltop are prohibited. - (vii) Approaches to intersecting roads must not exceed a maximum landing of three percent.

-xi.
+VI.
 Road Names and Signs

 All road names shall be reviewed and approved of by the County Planner.
 All road name signs and traffic control signs shall be installed by the subdivider.
-Signs shall be of the size, shape, height, and placement in accordance with the xii.
-Rural Addressing in Unincorporated Areas c.
-Traffic Study i.
-Vehicle Trip Calculation

-Manual of Uniform Traffic Control Devices (MUTCD).
+Signs shall be of the size, shape, height, and placement in accordance with the Manual of Uniform Traffic Control Devices (MUTCD).
 The installation of traffic signs shall be certified as meeting the MUTCD by a professional engineer licensed in the State of Montana.